Breeding Location:

 Range and Habitat

 Snow Bunting: Breeds from Aleutians, northern Alaska and Arctic islands south to northern Quebec.
 Spends winters regularly across southern Canada and upper tier of states to Oregon and Pennsylvania; also found in Eurasia.
 Nests on high mountain tops.
-During the winter stays on sandy and shingle coasts, salt marsh, and rough coastal fields.
+During the winter stays on sandy coasts, salt marsh, and rough coastal fields.

 Breeding and Nesting